iotaledger/wallet.rs/docs/docs/specs/README.md

 #### sync_addresses()

-Syncs addresses with the Tangle.
-The method should ensure that the wallet's local state contains all used addresses and an unused address.
+Sync addresses with the Tangle.
+The method ensures that the wallet's local state contains all used addresses and an unused address.

 The following should be considered when implementing this method:

-*   The updated address history should not be written down in the database/persistent storage.
-Instead the method should only return the updated address history (with transaction hashes).
-This will ensure that there are no partial writes to the database;
+- The updated address history should not be written down in the database/persistent storage.
+Instead, the method should only return the updated address history (with transaction hashes).
+This ensures that there are no partial writes to the database.
-*   To sync addresses for an account from scratch, index = 0 and gap_limit = 10 should be provided;
+- To sync addresses for an account from scratch, `index = 0` and `gap_limit = 10` should be sent as arguments.
-*   To sync addresses from the latest address, index = latest address index and gap_limit = 1 should be provided.
+*   To sync addresses from the latest address, `index = latest address index` and `gap_limit = 1` should be sent as arguments.

 <table>
   <tr>